 - Do some research about the places where you are going, it would be a shame if you would walk passing something you would love the see.

-After more as 20 years I still love & hate Bangkok, I am not a beachgoer but I love Koh Samet, Koh Kuud, Hat Chao Lao and some parts of Krabi.
-My favourite places in North Thailand are Nan, Phrae, Chiang Mai and Mae Salong.
+After more as 20 years I still love & hate Bangkok and I am not a beachgoer but I love Koh Samet, Koh Kuud, Hat Chao Lao in Chantaburi and some parts of Krabi.
+My favourite places in North Thailand are Nan, Phrae and Mae Salong.

-But there are many more beach destinations, both on island as on the main land.
+But there are many more beach destinations, both on islands as on the main land.
 Depending on the time of the year that you are traveling you might choose between the Souther East coast (Hua Hin and Koh Samui), the Southern West Coast (Phuket and Krabi) or the Eastern Seaboard (Koh Chang and Koh Samet).
-Luckily most people go to the top 10 of the beaches, that leaves the other beaches for the rest.
+Luckily most people go to the top 10 of the beaches, that leaves the other beaches for the rest of the people.
 My personal favourite island is Koh Kuud.

 For Culture & History the popular destinations are Bangkok itself of course and the ancient cities Ayuthaya and Sukhothai.
 And a bit of the beaten track Kamphaeng Phet & Si Chatchanalai.
 But also Kanchanaburi, Chiang Mai or Chiang Rai.
-And in North-East Thailand you will find the remains of ancient Khmer temples.
+And in Northeast Thailand you will find the remains of ancient Khmer temples in Phimai or Buriram.
 Have a look at my postings about Historical Parks.

-For the famous Nightlife of Thailand of course Bangkok itself is the major destination with Sukhumvit (Nana & Soi Cowboy), RCA and Khao San Road.
-Other destinations in Thailand are Patong in Phuket, Chaweng on Koh Samui and of course Pattaya.
+For the famous Nightlife of Thailand of course Bangkok itself is the major destination with Sukhumvit road, RCA and Khao San Road.
+Other destinations for Nightlife in Thailand are Patong in Phuket, Chaweng on Koh Samui and of course Pattaya.
+But as Thai love a party and a drink there is actually a nice nightlife in all major places in Thailand.

-And for motorbike riders North Thailand is motorbike riding heaven in the mountains around Chiang Mai, Chiang Rai and Nan.
+And for motorbike riders North Thailand is Motorbike Riding Heaven in the mountains around Chiang Mai, Chiang Rai and Nan.
 Making the famous Mae Hong Song Loop or Bo Klua Loop.
 Although also on your list should be Loei province, Phetchabun province and Krabi province.
 See also my Suggested Motorbike Routes in Thailand.
+And must be said not only great routes for motorbike riding but also for bicycling.

-Food lovers can go anywhere in Thailand and enjoy the delicious Thai food.
+Lovers of the delicious Thai food can go anywhere in Thailand and enjoy the delicious Thai food.
 But to taste the real thing you should go to the place of origin.
 Like for Khao Soi and other Northern Thai food go to Chiang Mai or Chiang Rai.
 For Som Tam and other Isan food go to Udon Thani or Khorat.
+And of course try the street food stalls.

-You will arrive in Bangkok and probably be shocked by the the chaos and the size of Bangkok, yes there are about 12 million people living in Bangkok.
+Traveling for the first time in Thailand and traveling independently you will probably be shocked by the the chaos and the size of Bangkok.
+Yes there are about 12 million people living in Bangkok.
 Relax and stay at least 3 nights in Bangkok.
-Explorer the cultural side of Bangkok and visit the Wat Po, Wat Arun, Grand Palace, make a klong tour, go bicycling with Co van Kessel, drink a cocktail on a roof-top, try the Thai food, learn a little bit Thai and take a Thai massage.
+Explorer the cultural side of Bangkok and visit the Wat Po, Wat Arun, Grand Palace, make a klong tour, go bicycling with Co van Kessel, drink a cocktail on a roof-top, try some Thai food, learn a little bit Thai and take a Thai massage.
 Walk in China town, make a ride with the Express Boat, make a ride with the Sky Train.
+Take a Tuk-Tuk.

 In the early morning take a taxi to Ayuthaya and visit the beautiful old tempels, in the evening take the night train to Chiang Mai.
 Relax and stay at least 3 nights in Chiang Mai.
 Explorer the old town, have a massage, visit the Weekend Market, go to Wat Phra That Doi Suthep and enjoy the view over Chiang Mai town.
 Get lost in the small streets of Chiang Mai, eat northern Chiang Mai food, take a Samlor taxi.